-Luckily, many online resources exist for building your own free music archive, and you’ll find numerous tracks that are cleared for commercial (monetized) purposes.
+Luckily, many online resources exist for building your own free music archive to, and you’ll find numerous tracks that are cleared for commercial (monetized) purposes.
 It’s a real value to grow your own library of music tracks.
 This way, you have plenty of musical resources at your fingertips that will easily add depth and character to your podcast.

 Choose Songs for Your Podcast by Knowing Your Audience

 You should also consider your audience when choosing songs and grow your podcast.
 If your podcast is about the science of content creation, you may not want to use songs that are too classical.
 Instead, you may want to use pop, rock-based, or tracks from other genres that will be more appealing to your audience.
 It is another essential for growing your podcast audience.

 The best way to find the perfect song for your podcast is to experiment.
 Try out different tracks and see what works best with your show.
 You may even want to ask your audience for suggestions.
 After all, they’re the ones who will be listening to your podcast, so it’s important to make sure that they’re enjoying the music as well.

 With a little effort, you’ll see that your musical choices can have a big impact on the overall tone and feel of your podcast.
 By choosing the right music, you can help set the mood for your listeners and create a more immersive experience.
 So get creative, have fun, and experiment with different genres and styles to see what works best for you.